 Share Documents

 Upload PDFs or PowerPoints to showcase what makes your brand unique.
-To do this, click the document icon and select your file (either from your local computer or from cloud storage).LinkedIn Company Page Create Document Post
+To do this, click the document icon and select your file (either from your local computer or from cloud storage).Create a post interface on LinkedIn featuring The Digital Marketing People branding, highlighting the document upload icon for sharing PDFs or PowerPoint presentations.

 LinkedIn reports that once pages gain 150 followers, their opportunity for growth becomes exponential.
 So, getting to that number and greater as quickly as possible should be the focus of your LinkedIn efforts.